-Within the parish of Ercall Magna there is a conservation area, first designated in 1981 and based upon the historic centre of the village of High Ercall.
-A conservation area management plan was adopted in 2009.
-The conservation area boundary was revised in 2010 (to include incorporating the fields now designated as LGS 4), as depicted here.
+Within the parish of Ercall Magna there is one designated conservation area based upon the historic centre of the Village of High Ercall.

+A conservation management plan was adopted in 2009.
+The conservation area was first put in place in 1981 and its boundaries.

 15.6.15 Access to Services and Public Transport.
-There are a number of services within the parish, mainly located around the village of High Ercall.
+There are a number of services within the parish, mainly located around the villageof High Ercall.
 These include: